Best Military Drone Stocks to Watch as Global Conflicts Rise

 Draganfly designs and manufactures custom airframes, payloads, and robotic systems, while offering management services for complex flight operations.
 Two of its more prominent contracts involve supplying its Flex FPV drone systems to the U.S. Army and providing the DoD with its Commander 3XL drones.

-Like AeroVironment, Draganfly saw a nice bump in both revenue and product sales, growing double digits YOY in each of the first three quarters of 2025.
-Those positive developments were offset, however, by total net losses of around $13.4 million over the same period.
+Like AeroVironment, Draganfly saw a nice bump in both 2025 revenue and product sales, growing 17.8% and 28% year over year, respectively.
+Those positive developments were offset, however, by a comprehensive loss of nearly $23 million, almost $10 million more than in 2024.

-Also, like AeroVironment, Draganfly is not yet a profitable company.
-While it’s striving to scale its sales with military and government contracts, the business is burning through cash.
-The consistent net losses and negative operating income leave its cash flow negative.
+Draganfly, like AeroVironment, is not yet a profitable company.
+While it’s striving to scale its sales with military and government contracts, the consistent net losses and negative operating income prevent the company from profitability.

 This is all reflected in our Stansberry Score, which grades DPRO a “D”.
-This is mainly due to its poor capital efficiency (“F”), which ranks near the bottom of the 5,400 stocks we track in this category.
-DPRO’s valuation isn’t much better, with a “C” grade that suggests the stock is overvalued.
+This is mainly due to its poor Capital Efficiency (“F”), which ranks near the bottom of the nearly 5,400 stocks tracked in this category.
+DPRO’s Valuation isn’t much better, with a “D” grade that suggests the stock is overvalued.

-DPRO is also highly volatile, with a five-year beta average well over 3.
-That means DPRO stock is at least 3 times more volatile than the overall market.
+DPRO is also highly volatile, with a five-year beta average of 3.55.
+That means DPRO stock is at least 3.5 times more volatile than the overall market.

 All that said, Draganfly still offers some upside thanks to its military and government contracts and UAV innovation.
-And despite some of its numbers, DPRO is considered a solid buy among many analysts.
+And despite some of its numbers, DPRO is considered by many analysts to be a solid buy for risk-tolerant investors.

 If you’re considering investing in DPRO, weigh the growth potential as well as the elevated risk level involved with investing in a small, growing, volatile company that still loses money.